arista-netdevops-community/arista_eos_automation_with_ansible/README.md

 # Description of some playbooks

-- The playbook [playbook_configure.yml](playbook_configure.yml) generate the EOS configuration files from a template and load the configuration generated on the EOS devices.
+- The playbook [playbook_configure.yml](playbook_configure.yml) generates the EOS configuration files from a template and load the configuration generated on the EOS devices.
 - The playbook [playbook_collect_commands.yml](playbook_collect_commands.yml) collects the EOS `show commands` defined in the file [audit.yml](group_vars/eos/audit.yml) and save the output in the directory [cli](outputs/cli)
 - The playbook [playbook_generate_audit_report.yml](playbook_generate_audit_report.yml) audits the devices and generate this [report](outputs/audit/report.md)
 - The playbook [playbook_validate_states.yml](playbook_validate_states.yml) validates the devices states